 Advancing Sustainable Investing

 Amid a slew of macroeconomic headwinds, flows into sustainable funds fared better than the broader market this year, suggesting investors may be more likely to stay the course during tough times.
 At this point, investors collectively understand the need to maximize purpose and profits to foster a more sustainable future, however more data standardization and regulation is needed.
-Where does further investment and innovation need to take place to help speed up progress?
-From the perspectives of the big money managers, to those focused solely in the ESG space, we’ll address how today’s investors are managing risk, bolstering climate resilience, and putting money to work amid the global energy transition.
+Why is ESG becoming so politicized in the US and is that deterring investment?
+From the perspectives of the big money managers & those focused solely in the ESG space, we’ll address how today’s investors are managing risk, bolstering climate resilience, and putting money to work amid the global energy transition.

 The Institutional Take on Crypto